 - export to a GDSII stream file

-- Complete Fineline Imaging order form, or see photoplot store online ordering.
+- Complete the order form at the bottom of the page on the plotting tab at Fineline Imaging, or see photoplot store online ordering.

 - Mylar mask (we can easily transfer mylar to chrome/glass, and you have realestate for up to four masks on mylar for about the same price.
 We have not tested their chrome option.
 They also now have a much more expensive chrome direct write option which could be used for higher quality (lower defects) masks.